kristianmandrup/resolve-type-maps/README.md

 - faking/mocking entities and fields
 - ...

+See the [json-schema-to-es-mapping](https://github.com/kristianmandrup/json-schema-to-es-mapping#resolve-type-maps) for an example where this library (and its features) can be used effectively.

 You could even generate models and schemas directly from data, such as JSON data.

 ```js